-The Office of Environmental Health and Occupational Safety is responsible for regulatory compliance and safety issues across the Georgia College campus.
+The Office of Emergency Preparedness and Occupational Safety is responsible for regulatory compliance and safety issues across the Georgia College campus.
 The Coordinator of Environmental Health and Occupational Safety works with all departments at Georgia College to develop and implement all laboratory safety policies and procedures.

 Laboratory: A laboratory is defined as an area where hazardous materials may be used as part of teaching or research including but not limited to: science laboratories, fine art studios for painting, sculpture, ceramics, wood/metal working, jewelry, textiles, etc., and other areas of operations at the university.
 Such laboratories are characterized by controlled uniformity of conditions (constant temperature, water or utility services, humidity, cleanliness, fume hoods and/or cabinets and proper waste disposal/fire safety measures in place) and subject to federal, state, and university regulations.
 A laboratory usually contains chemicals and other agents/materials (e.g. fine arts studio) that, once used, will need disposal according to regulatory requirements.